leandrosilva/verbum-counter/README.md

 `Node.js` is a fantastic platform to write server-side applications with the ubiquitous `JavaScript` language.
 But it does not count `Node.js` off flaws.
 In fact, most of us know that `Node.js` is not great for heavy computations that could potentially block its event loop.
 You block the event loop, you got f*d right away.
 So people try and bring heavy duty tools to power it up.
 That's when [`C++` addons](https://nodejs.org/api/addons.html) come into the playground.

-`C++` being almighty as it is, it's not that simple to tame without a fair count of scars.
+`C++` being almighty as it is, it's not that easy to tame without a fair count of scars.
 Then `Rust` enters the playground too.
 With `Rust` you have **memory safe** and **fearless concurrency** with little to zero cost and no scars.
 And as you may guess by now, you can write native `Node.js` modules with `Rust` too.
 That's cool enough to me.

 ## The How